 The Department of Molecular & Biomedical Sciences (MBMS) at the University of Maine provides undergraduate and graduate degrees in Biochemistry, Microbiology, and Molecular and Cellular Biology.
 Each field offers excellent opportunity in challenging and exciting careers.

-In addition, the Department participates in a state-wide Graduate School of Biomedical Sciences (GSBSE) Ph.D. program, with cooperating faculty at The Jackson Laboratory, the Maine Medical Center Research Institute, the Foundation for Blood Research, the University of Southern Maine, Mount Desert Island Biological Laboratory and others to offer graduate students expanded research and educational opportunities.
+In addition, the Department participates in a state-wide Graduate School of Biomedical Sciences (GSBSE) Ph.D. program, with cooperating faculty at The Jackson Laboratory, the Maine Medical Center Research Institute, the University of Southern Maine, Mount Desert Island Biological Laboratory and the University of New England to offer graduate students expanded research and educational opportunities.

 In the fall of 2011, the department joined a large group of universities in teaching a yearlong course that is sponsored by the Howard Hughes Medical Institute (HHMI).
 The course is part of an HHMI, nationwide program called the Science Education Alliance Phage Hunters Advancing Genomics and Evolutionary Science (SEA-PHAGES).
 The course has become extremely popular with our undergraduates and as of fall 2015, we now offer two section of this laboratory course so that all of our first-year students are enrolled.
 The course is featured in the current issue of UMaine Today.

 The MBMS faculty are very active in a variety of research fields, many in the basic Biomedical Sciences.
 You can find brief descriptions of their research programs by going to this Faculty page.
 Dr. Carol Kim (Kim-Insight) and Dr. Robert Wheeler (Wheeler-Insight) have also been featured in UMaine Today.
 Click here to see additional UMaine Today articles on MBMS faculty and their research.